-3. You'll be asked if you want to run the Setup Wizard.
-Click Dismiss if you're following a guide or want to configure the appliance manually.
-Click Accept to start the Setup Wizard.
+You'll be asked if you want to run the Setup Wizard which can be used to configure layer 7 services.
+Click Dismiss if you're following a guide or want to configure the appliance manually or click Accept to start the wizard.